vpon-sdk/vpon-sdk.github.io/en/ios-registration.en.md

 # Get Your License Key
 ---
 Switch to "App" tag and click `Create New App` to connect your application with your Vpon Publisher account.
 Insert your application name, platform, URL and application instructions.
+Then you have to choose if you would like to use CrazyAd.

 Click "Send" button to send your application after you finish the form.